4K1D3V/grumbot_v2/README.md

 `npm run dev`

-To deploy commands to the server, REPLACE the owner user id in `bot.js` at line 45.
+To deploy commands to the server, REPLACE the owner user id in `src -> config.ts`.
 Add the bot in a server and run it with the above command.
 The, type `!reload` to start registering the Slash Commands to Discord.

 **Note -** Deploy commands is only required to be ran once, each time there is any changes in the slash commands.